SimpleDataLabsInc/prophecy-docs/docs/SQL/gems/subgraph/subgraph.md

 ![subgraph_code_view](img/subgraph-code-view.png)

-You can create a subgraph from the Code view by writing multiple nested statements, and toggle back to the Visual view to see an auto-generated Subgraph Gem based on your defined transformations.
+If you'd like, you can create a subgraph from the Code view by writing multiple nested statements.
+Then toggle back to the Visual view to see an auto-generated Subgraph Gem based on your defined transformations.

 ## Subgraph Configurations